AVEVA/CONNECT-data-services-developer-docs/content/api-reference/regional-endpoints.md

 * PUT

-If an object's API route does not contain `/Namespaces`, follow these guidelines:

-* Use the GET action for either region

-* Use PUT, POST, PATCH, and DELETE actions for the US-West region only.
-The table below provides a list of these objects and actions.

 ## List of objects and actions (US-West region only)

-This table lists all the actions you can take on AVEVA Data Hub objects in the US-West region.
-The actions in the table are only allowed in the US-West (primary) region.
+This table lists all the actions you can take on AVEVA Data Hub objects in the US-West (primary) region.

 | AVEVA Data Hub Object |	GET |	POST |	PUT | PATCH |	DELETE |
 | ------ | ------ | ------ | ------ | ------ | ------ |